November 20, 2021

 All Ages / Licensed

 Your safety is our primary concern.
-We will have a maximum of 50 tickets on sale.
+We will have a maximum of 80 tickets on sale.
 Seating will be accommodated at separate tables.
 Audience members aged two and older are required to always wear face coverings while on 918 Bathurst property, except when actively eating and drinking in their seats.
-Contact tracing forms and COVID questionnaires will be available at the door.
-Based on public health guidance, proof of vaccination may be required if/when federal or provincial vaccine passports are available.
+Proof of full vaccination minimum 2 weeks prior to event is required to enter.

 Wavelength’s series of intimate, seated concerts at the gorgeous, reverberant 918 Bathurst Centre continues this fall, with a transatlantic link-up between two iconoclastic art-pop singer-songwriters: Toronto’s Marker Starling and France’s Nina Savary.
 Not only do both artists record for UK indie label Tin Angel Records, but Nina Savary’s 2020 debut single for the imprint, “Second Guessing,” was a Marker Starling cover.